gavinsimon1/100-days-of-code/log.md

   return result.length > 0 && change === 0 ? result: "Insufficient Funds";

+  **Day 76 5/14/2018 Monday**
+  Reviewed and reworked through Exact Change today.
+First we create an object called money, which is outside of the checkCashRegister function.
+An object has key value pairs, which can be accessed using money.name and money.value.
+Cid is a 2D Array which can be accessed with Cid[0] to get the name and cid[1] to get the value.
+We get the change owed by subtracting the price from the cash.
+We use the reduce method on cid to get the total value of the money in the cash register.
+We add the next value in cid, which is b[1], to the accumulator.
+We need to give the accumulator a starting value of 0.0.
+If the total in the register is less than the change due, we return "Insufficient Funds".
+If the two are equal, we return "Closed".
+We reverse the cid array so it aligns with the decending order we have in our money object, (100 lines up with 100, 20 lines up with 20, etc.).
+Now we get to the meat of our function.
+We use reduce on the money object.
+We use the accumulator, next, and the index.
+We also need to add an empty array at the end.
+This is to return a 2D array instead of a 1D array.
+Next.value is the value in the money object (100, 20, 10, etc.).
+If change is greater than this value, so if 50 cents is greater than 25 cents, we use our while loop.
+We set a current value equal to 0.00.
+We also look at the value in the cash in drawer 2D array with cid[index][1].  cid[index][1] will be 100, than 60, than 20, than 55, etc. While change is greater than the object's current value and cid[index][1] is greater than or equal to the current value, we do math.
+If it's .25 cents in our next.value then we add that .25 to the current value, we subtract change, and we subtract from the cash register.
+We use Math.round to make sure the decimals are correct.
+The final part is if we owe .50 cents but we only have a $10 bill, we can't return change.
+So the last line says to return insufficient funds if the result greater than 0 and change is equal to zero.

+  var money = [
+  {name: "HUNDRED" , value: 100},
+   {name: "TWENTY" , value: 20},
+  {name: "TEN" , value: 10},
+  {name: "FIVE" , value: 5},
+  {name: "ONE" , value: 1},
+   {name: "QUARTER" , value: 0.25},
+    {name: "DIME" , value: 0.10},
+   {name: "NICKEL"  , value: 0.05},
+  {name: "PENNY" , value: 0.01},

+   ];

+function checkCashRegister(price, cash, cid) {
+  var change = cash - price;
+ var register =  cid.reduce(function (a,b){
+    return a + b[1];
+  }, 0.0);

+ if(register < change){
+   return "Insufficient Funds";
+ } else if (register === change){
+   return "Closed";
+ }

+  cid = cid.reverse();

+ var result = money.reduce(function(acc, next, index){
+   if(change >= next.value){
+     var currentValue = 0.00;
+     while(change >= next.value && cid[index][1] >= next.value){
+       currentValue += next.value;
+       change -= next.value;
+       change = Math.round(change*100)/100;
+       cid[index][1] -= next.value;
+     }
+      acc.push([next.name, currentValue]);
+      return acc;
+   } else {
+     return acc;
+   }
+ },[]);

+  return result.length > 0 && change === 0 ? result: "Insufficient Funds";
 }

 checkCashRegister(19.50, 20.00, [["PENNY", 1.01], ["NICKEL", 2.05], ["DIME", 3.10], ["QUARTER", 4.25], ["ONE", 90.00], ["FIVE", 55.00], ["TEN", 20.00], ["TWENTY", 60.00], ["ONE HUNDRED", 100.00]]);